catalyst-fp7/documents/interoperability/interoperability.md

 ### Known change types

 At the most basic level, we can distinguish creation, destruction, or modification of a given target object.
-More advanced user operations (access, moving, cloning, merging) that involve multiple target objects, could belong to a second layer of support.
+More advanced user operations (moving, cloning, merging) that involve multiple target objects, could belong to a second layer of support.
 This is not to say that such operations are not recorded in an application that only provides the first layer of support, but that they would expressed in terms of layer-1 operations, with some loss of information.

 So here is the list of operations:

 * Create (target, original_context?)
 * Delete (target)
 * Update (target, affected_properties*)
-* Access (target)
 * Move (target, new_context?, affected_links*)
 * Clone (clone, original?)
 * Merge (target, sources*)